TypeScriptPlayground/fritzbox-dyndns-cloudflare-worker/README.md

 ## Why does this project exist?
 Many ISPs often only offer a dynamic IP for the home connection or charge a lot of money for a static IP address.
 In most cases, a static IP is not required, but if you want to offer a service from your own home via your home connection, there is often no way around a static IP.
 However, there is an alternative to a static IP, and that is [DynDNS](https://en.wikipedia.org/wiki/Dynamic_DNS).
 Using a DynDNS you can automatically update a name server in the Domain Name System (DNS).
 This means that if the IP of your home connection changes, the router can notify the name server of this change.

-This project was developed especially for the Fritz!Box from AVM, but the worker can also be used for other routers that support DynDNS.
+This project was developed especially for the [Fritz!Box by AVM](https://en.avm.de/products/fritzbox/), but the worker can also be used for other routers that support DynDNS.

 ## Worker File
 The build `worker.js` file can be found inside of the [`worker/`](./worker) directory.